smurfix/DaBroker/doc/server.rst

     sql.add_model(Person, root.data, rw=True)
     sql.add_model(Address)

-This creates and registers a loader, and creates info objects for your models, The "Person" entry is added to root.data (or any other dictionary;
+This creates and registers a loader, and builds info objects for your models.
+The "Person" entry is added to root.data (or any other dictionary;
 presumably so that the client may directly access the model).

 The `_dab_cached` attribute is supported.

-TODO: The `rw` parameter can hold three values.
-The default is `False` (read-only), which means that the client can call `.get()` and `.find()` methods on the class object to retrieve records. `True` adds `.new()`, `.delete()` and `update()` (which is usually done by syncing the client).
+The `rw` parameter can hold three values.
+The default is `False` (read-only), which means that the client can call `.get()` and `.find()` methods on the class object to retrieve records (both are translated to calling `_dab_search` on the server).
+`True` adds `.new()` and `.delete()` (which is usually done by syncing the client).

-If `rw` is `None`, neither of these methods is available; the client can only read attributes (and call methods which you explicitly export).
+If `rw` is `None`, neither of these methods is available; the client can only read attributes, and call methods which you explicitly export.

-By default, all relationship attributes known to SQLAlchemy are exported.
+By default, all attributes known to SQLAlchemy are exported.
 Add a `hide` parameter with a set of field names to exclude if you want to block access to some fields.

 Updating an object
 ------------------

+Notify your clients.

     broker.obj_update(status, health="poor")

+Client objects are _not_ updated in-place.
+Instead, they are invalidated so that accessing them via some reference will retrieve them from the server.

 The client will immediately see this change:

     >>> print root.status.health
     poor

-Alternately, you can send a new object and update the root:
+If you replace objects and the references pointing to them, you need to invalidate the reference's container:

+    class Status(BaseObj):
+        seq = 0
+        [...]
     old_status = root.status
+    old_seq = Status.seq
+    Status.seq += 1

     new_status = broker.obj_new(Status, health="poor")
-    broker.add_static(new_status, "status","new")
+    broker.add_static(new_status, "status",Status.seq)
     broker.obj_update(root, status=new_status)
     broker.obj_delete(old_status)
+    broker.del_static(new_status, "status",old_seq)

 The client would then need to refresh its copy of the root object to see the new status: